What is an “Act of God”?

 Insurance companies in Canada do not use the term “Act of God” when talking about insurance products, either as a legal term or in any marketing materials.
 Perils refer to what types of losses are covered and exclusions state what is not covered.
 Exclusions are very specific, such as flood or earthquake.

 Depending on the policy purchased, you are usually covered against common perils, including fire, damaging winds, and hail.
 Homeowners insurance and most auto policies include basic peril coverage.
 Policy wordings are designed to be very specific and to explain exactly what's covered and what's not.
-If you are ever confused about what’s covered, contact one of our helpful local advisors.
+If you are ever confused about what’s covered, contact one of our helpful local financial advisors.